OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 ---
-title: Introducing Deployment Freezes
+title: More control over Deployment Freezes: Recurring freezes and freeze by tenant
-description: Octopus Deploy introduces a new feature called deployment freezes, allowing you to restrict deployments during specific periods to ensure system stability and meet business requirements.
+description: We've improved our Deployment Freezes feature, allowing you to create maintenance windows with recurring freezes and have more granular control over the scope of freezes with freezes by tenant.
 author: huy.nguyen@octopus.com
 visibility: public
 published: 2024-12-19-1400